mahiro/local-apache/README.md

     $ cd local-apache
     $ ./bin/apachectl

+Create an `index.html` file:

+    $ echo Hello World > docs/index.html

 Then you can open [http://localhost:8080/](http://localhost:8080/) with the browser.
+If it doesn't work, see the error log (`logs/error.log`) and consult the Troubleshooting section below.

 `./bin/apachectl` is a wrapper that works just like `apachectl`.